-No. In regards to transport, Lone Pine has free car parking onsite.
+No. Regarding transport, Lone Pine has free car parking onsite.
 You can also catch one of the Brisbane City Council buses which stops at the Lone Pine bus stop onsite.
 For more information, please visit: www.translink.com.au.

 Is there free WiFi?